Farzana-Islam/farzana-islam.github.io/_pages/about.md

 ## Research Interests

 My primary research interests are in the fields of Artificial Intelligence (AI) and Human-Computer Interaction (HCI).
-Natural Language Processing (NLP) and Data Mining (DM).
 I am specifically interested in promoting the ethical use of AI and ensuring the fair distribution of AI models to underrepresented and marginalized communities.

 - **Natural Language Processing (NLP)**:
   - Text mining, text classification